Your money-making expert. Financial journalist, TV and radio personality.

-Bitcoin and other cryptocurrencies have become popular again.
-Bitcoin acts rather like gold for investors in that, when things are volatile and uncertain in the world generally, people rush to safe havens.
+Bitcoin supports believe that when things are volatile and uncertain in the world generally, people rush to safe havens.
 Gold (and to some extent, silver) has been one of those safe havens for centuries.
-Now Bitcoin has started to be seen in the same way.
+Now many believe Bitcoin can be seen in the same way.

-So what’s all the fuss about?
-What is Bitcoin and what about other cryptocurrencies like Ethereum, Bitcoin Cash and XRP?
-What is this cryptocurrency thing?
+So what is Bitcoin and what about other cryptocurrencies like Ethereum, Bitcoin Cash and XRP?
 Read on to find out!

 Bitcoin is a cryptocurrency – in fact the original cryptocurrency – which works in an opposite way to how normal or ‘fiat’ currencies work.